ZhangJUJU/HOT-DA/README.md

-# Hierarchical Optimal Transport for Unsupervised Domain Adaptation (HOT-DA)
+# Hierarchical Optimal Transport for Unsupervised Domain Adaptation (HOT-DA)- submitted to AAAI22

 ## Installation and Dependencies